Updated 28 Dec 2009

 River Flow rate at Bear Mead |

-Water speed measured by timing a floating branch to travel the drift line
+Water speed measured by timing an orange to travel the drift line

 (about 167 metres).
 (This method does not work in summer with river <200